amy01-28/Amy_BlueStampPortfolio/index.md

 # Modification
 Modification of solar tracker would be printed 3D design.
-To charge
+I designed the phone stand To charge device easily using solar tracker, the phone stand

 # Final Milestone